TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 D. The educational course application shall include documentation that all required clinical practice hours shall have a teacher to student ratio of at least one teacher to no more than eight students.

 E. The educational course application shall include examples of the test questions that students enrolled in the course are required to successfully pass in order to ensure competence in all required areas.
-Testing methodology shall be approved by the board and testing shall be administered, subject to approval by a credentialed PhD psychometrician, as described in the ICE credentialing standards and as approved by the board.
+Testing methodology shall be approved by the board and with the exception of basic injection therapy, the testing shall be administered, subject to approval by a credentialed PhD psychometrician, as described in the ICE or NCCA credentialing standards and as approved by the board.
 The educational course shall send all student test scores and evaluation scores directly to the board.

 F. The educational course application shall include an example of the certificate that shall be given for successful completion of the educational course.